-It’s hard to argue, but no vertical has been hit as hard by the Covid-19 pandemic as the travel industry.
+It’s hard to argue, but the travel industry has been through some rough years.
 Compared to 2019, there have been more than 1 billion fewer international arrivals, prompting many railway companies and airlines to reevaluate their strategies.
-And, even though experts predict that the tourism industry will only recover in 2024, the seeds of tomorrow must be sown today!
+And, even though both domestic and international travel is predicted to make a comeback, the seeds of tomorrow must be sown today!
 The current market environment presents multiple opportunities to build loyalty among aspiring travelers so that when the industry recovers, they can become valuable customers.
 And what better way to do it than with a travel rewards program?

 In this guide, we’ll showcase not only the best courses of action for companies to take if they wish to have an enticing travel loyalty program, but also the various features and technologies required for success.
 So strap in and take flight!